-This is a very exciting time for Wadars as we develop the first stage of our Animal Rescue Centre in Ferring.
-This will include the construction of a specialist cattery for the rehoming of cats and kittens, and the development of a small wildlife unit
+This is a very exciting time for Wadars as we continue to develop our Animal Rescue Centre in Ferring.
+We have already completed the construction of a purpose-built cattery for the rehoming of cats and kittens, and also developed a small animal unit from where we rehome a range of animals including rabbits, guinea pigs, hamsters, gerbils and rats.

 Wadars Animal Rescue Centre begins

-We have rehomed cats, dogs, kittens and puppies in the community for almost 50 years but we have never before had our own rehoming centre.
-All our animals have been cared for in commercial catteries and kennels or with our volunteer fosterers until suitable forever homes could be found.
-The new cattery will mean that cats and kittens looking for new forever homes will be cared for by our specially trained Wadars Animal Welfare Team.
+We have rehomed cats, dogs, kittens and puppies in the community for the last 55 years, but previously all of our animals were either cared for in commercial catteries and kennels or with our volunteer fosterers until suitable forever homes could be found.
+Having our own cattery and small animal unit means that a whole range of companion animals looking for their forever homes are now cared for by our dedicated Wadars Animal Welfare Team.

-At any one time, up to 34 cats can be receiving care in our specialist purpose-built facility.
-This will include an animal intake and assessment room and a food preparation area.
+At any one time, up to 34 cats can be receiving care in our specialist purpose-built facility, which includes an animal intake and assessment room and a food preparation area as well as a separate isolation unit.

 Purpose Built Cattery

-Each cattery pen will consist of a large bedroom area leading to an enclosed run.
+Each cattery pen consists of a large bedroom area leading to an enclosed run.
 With each pen individually heated, the bedroom can be closed off from the run during periods of cold weather.
-Several pens will have lift-out sections which will enable us to accommodate larger groups of cats if they have come from the same home, or a maternity unit for our new mums.
+Several pens have lift-out sections which enable us to accommodate larger groups of cats if they have come from the same home or utilise it as a maternity unit for a new mum.

-The new cattery will mean that we can take-in and rehome a far greater number of cats than we have previously been able to, and for the more nervous individuals, a team of volunteer cat socialisers will come in and spend time with them in the comfort and safety of their pen
+Having the new cattery means that we can take-in and rehome a far greater number of cats than we have previously been able to, and for the more nervous individuals, a team of volunteer cat socialisers come in and spend time with them in the comfort and safety of their pen.

 We desperately need your support to make all of this a reality